allenai/propara/README.md

 # Download the dataset
-You can download the dataset used in the NAACL'18 paper from
+You can download the ProPara dataset from
   ```
    http://data.allenai.org/propara/
   ```